rhinoed/CIT_28_Resources/Scripts/Shell/README.md

 # If you are in a different directory you can use the following command
 ./generate_ERD.sh /path/to/file_name.txt
 ```
+I have made some changes to this script from the original version.
+I have removed the hard coded values I had for the models and instead get the desired model from user input.
+And now allow the user to set the name of the generated output file.
+This should make the script more flexible and easier for others to use.

+> [!IMPORTANT]
+> In order for this script to function `fabric` must be installed on your system.
+Also if you want to use local AI `ollama` must be installed on your system.
+See [fabric](https://github.com/danielmiessler/fabric/tree/main), and [ollama](https://ollama.com) for more information on how to install these programs.
 - Ready to give it a try?

     [generate_ERD.sh](generate_ERD.sh)